ameliaperry/SumOfSquaresOptimization.jl/README.md

 # SumOfSquaresOptimization

 A Julia library to solve sum-of-squares relaxations of polynomial systems.
-This is not yet in the Julia package repository.
+Development has ceased, in favor of the collaboration [SumOfSquares.jl](https://github.com/blegat/SumOfSquares.jl); see also [PolyJuMP.jl](https://github.com/blegat/PolyJuMP.jl).
+This is not in the Julia package repository.

 ## example